-Prior to beginning studies at SSU, all students are required to take an English Challenge Exam (EXE).
-The EPT is composed of 3 elements:
+Prior to beginning studies at SSU, all students are required to take an English Challenge Exam (ECE).
+The ECE is composed of 3 elements:

-- 1) English Challenge Examination
+- 1) An assessment on listening and grammar

 - 2) A writing test

 - 3) An oral interview

-Based on the results of the EPT, students are enrolled in the appropriate level of instruction.
-A general orientation session is conducted at the same time as placement testing.
-The orientation session covers issues such as class schedules, books and materials, attendance, and academic advancement.
-All students receive a Student Handbook and sign a Receipt of Student Handbook form on the day of orientation.
+Based on the results of the ECE, students are enrolled in the appropriate level of instruction.
+A general orientation session is conducted at the same time as the ECE.
+The orientation session covers issues such as class schedules, books and materials, attendance, syllabi and academic advancement.

-Challenge Examination
+English Challenge Examination (ECE)

 All new students wishing to enroll in the IEP program will take the challenge examination in order to be placed into the appropriate course.

-The purpose of this English Language Challenge Assessment is to assess speaking, reading, grammar and writing skills.
-(All SSU campuses are using the "Focus on Grammar" Placement Test which corresponds with the materials used in classes) Results will inform students of which course is appropriate to begin with and be in the best position to make academic progress.
-In this manner student's probability of success will be increased.
+The purpose of the ECE is to assess speaking, grammar, and writing skills.
+All SSU campuses use the "Focus on Grammar" Challenge Exam, which corresponds with the materials used in class.
+Results will inform students of which course is appropriate to begin with and be in the best position to make academic progress.

-A qualified instructor is appointed to administer and grade the challenge exam.
+A qualified instructor is appointed to administer and grade the ECE.
 The student will be scored using the following placement grids:

-SPEAKING Points (circle one) Course 00 - 20 Beginning Final Score 21 - 40 High Beginning 41 - 60 Intermediate 61 - 80 High Intermediate 81 - 100 Advanced
+SPEAKING Points (circle one) Course

+00 - 20 Beginning

+Final Score 21 - 40 High Beginning

+41 - 60 Intermediate

+61 - 80 High Intermediate

+81 - 100 Advanced (ABSD/TOEFL)

-WRITING Points (circle one) Course 00 - 20 Beginning Final Score 21 - 40 High Beginning 41 - 60 Intermediate 61 - 80 High Intermediate 81 - 100 Advanced
+WRITING Points (circle one) Course

+00 - 20 Beginning

+Final Score 21 - 40 High Beginning

+41 - 60 Intermediate

+61 - 80 High Intermediate

 GRAMMAR AND LISTENING Points (circle one) Course

 00 - 20 Beginning

 Final Score 21 - 40 High Beginning

 41 - 60 Intermediate

 61 - 80 High Intermediate

-81 - 100 Advanced
+81 - 100 Advanced (ABSD/TOEFL)